microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/chatmessagepolicyviolation.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Represents a property named policy violation in a Chat Message.
+Represents a policy violation on a chatMessage.
 Policy Violations are typically set by a Data Loss Prevention (DLP) application or provider.

 An entity of type `chatMessagePolicyViolation` is a part of the [chatMessage](chatMessage.md) entity.